lodauria/Individual_Assignments/README.md

-# IoT course: First individual assignment
+# IoT course: Individual assignments

-## What is the problem and why do you need IoT?
+## Prototype description

-This is a prototype of an IoT system to be used in university's rooms.
+Introducing a prototype of an IoT system to be used in university's rooms.
 By using a photocell and an Hall sensor is possible to detect in which light condition and at what hours the projector is usually used or not.
 This can be done with a periodical sampling of the sensors state.

 From this data a model can be derived and used to automatically control the room lights with a relay and the windows curtains with a DC motor so to automatically have the ideal light condition in each situation.